cargonriv/nft-pilot/README.md

 npm install truffle
 npx truffle init
 npm install @truffle/hdwallet-provider
+npm install truffle-hdwallet-provider
 npm install truffle-plugin-verify
+npm install @openzeppelin/contracts
+npm install hardhat
 npm install ethers
-npm install @openzeppelin/contracts
 ```

 - Configure the project using truffle-config.js as a template

-- Create the NFT using contact.sol as a template
+- Create the NFT using contract.sol as a template

 - Create the deployment .js file using 2_deploy_contracts.js

-- Create the secrets.json file and get all the APIs for the secret file (mnemonic, infura, etherscan)

 - Create test files and test it

 ```
-npx truffle test
+truffle test
 ```

 - Deploy It

 ```
-npx truffle migrate --network [network-name] npx truffle run verify [CONTRACT_NAME] --network [network-name]
+truffle migrate --network [network-name] truffle run verify [CONTRACT_NAME] --network [network-name]
 ```

 ## 2. Generate all NFTs JPEGS with Jsons

 - Create your art in .png formart and put it ready for IPFS
-- Upload the images
+- Upload the folder of artworks or assets
 - Get the hash and put it in the json file
-- Then upload the json file a IPFS
+- Then upload the json folder to IPFS

 ## 3. Create provenance using hash.php scripts

 - Hash all images
 - Take that chain sequence and then hash it
-- Thats the provenance
+- That final hash is the provenance

 ## 4. Practice 2 more deployments of the smart contract

-- This is to make sure the smart contract works correctly
+- This practice is to make sure the smart contract works correctly

 ## 5. How to do a project launch